SunnfolkStudent/Jokern_VR/Assets/Art/README.txt

 6. Consolidate Materials & Textures
 7. Apply Materials & Textures

+Textures - Turn on Alpha Is Transparency
+Materials - Turn on Alpha Clipping

 ## Prefabs
 1. Add the 3D model to the Art_Library Scene
 2. Set object to Static